 Hi, I’m Anne, from Gate Keeper Games.
 I’m the wife of John, who established Gate Keeper Games and created The King’s Armory, which has been on Kickstarter for a couple of months…namely, August and October.
 Our summer campaign failed, but our October campaign is funded (!) and still going strong.
 I appreciate this opportunity from Chris to share a bit about the game and what it took to bring it from idea to production.

-The King’s Armory is a tower-defense board game that can be played solo or with up to 7 players 2in its base design (expansions and modules allow for even more players).
+The King’s Armory is a tower-defense board game that can be played solo or with up to 7 players in its base design (expansions and modules allow for even more players).
 Games, as you know, are not just a fun activity – they build community.
 We value this aspect of gaming, so The King’s Armory is particularly good for fostering community and strengthening friendship - it’s 100% co-op.
 The tough choices are made together, and they can make or break your success – a real winnowing fan for the friendship forge, if I may be excessively analogous (John likes capital letters; I like analogies!).
 It also allows for scaling, or adding/removing players mid-game without disrupting game balance.
 That means that, on game night, if Alex has to leave early because he’s got that confounded 5 am wake-up time, or if Pete arrives late because, well, Pete always arrives late, there’s no need to worry.
 The game will go on.

 TKA with friends Game*